ros-navigation/docs.nav2.org/configuration/packages/configuring-rotation-shim-controller.rst

   ============== ===========================

   Description
-    If true, the controller will use the orientations of the path points to compute the heading of the path instead of computing the heading from the path points.
+    If true, the controller will use the orientations of the path points to compute the heading of the path instead of computing the heading from the path point's relative locations.
 If true, the controller will use the orientations of the path points to compute the heading of the path instead of computing the heading from the path points.
 Use for for feasible planners like the Smac Planner which generate feasible paths with orientations for forward and reverse motion.

 Example
 *******